-A two-day central training session was held in July 1986 at Johns Hopkins.
+A central training session was held in January, 1992 in Charleston, South Carolina.
 Training included electrode placement, skin preparation, MAC PC menus and data entry and self-evaluation of technical performance.
 All new technicians are trained by the most senior certified technician.
 Training of new technicians must include observation of at least 6 ECG's being taken by the senior technician.

-Once training is complete, the technician must be officially certified as capable of recording high-quality ECGs by the ECG Coding Center.
+Once training is complete, the technician must be officially certified as capable of recording high-quality ECGs by the ECG Center.
 Certification ECGs must be done by obtaining 3 ECG's on age-eligible participants.
-Send the ECGs and the certification form (Appendix R) to the Minnesota ECG Coding Center.
+Send the ECGs and the certification form (Appendix R) to the Minnesota ECG Reading Center.
 The tracing will be "logged in" and evaluated for ECG quality.
-The Minnesota ECG Coding Center will notify the Coordinating Center when certification is complete.
+The Minnesota ECG Center will notify the Coordinating Center when certification is complete.
 The Coordinating Center will notify the technician of certification status.
-1